dan-ince-aai/AAI-AWS-SAM-Template/README.md

    - Stack Name: Choose a name for your CloudFormation stack
    - AWS Region: Choose your desired AWS region
    - AssemblyAI API Key: Enter your AssemblyAI API key
-   - ExistingAudioBucketName: (Optional) If you want to use an existing S3 bucket for audio files
+   - ExistingAudioBucketName: (Optional) Leave empty to create a new bucket, or provide an existing bucket name
    - Confirm changes before deploy: Recommended to say yes
    - Allow SAM CLI IAM role creation: Must be yes
    - Save arguments to configuration file: Recommended to say yes

+   Note: If you don't provide an existing bucket name, the template will automatically create a new S3 bucket for your audio files.

 ## Usage